douglascdev/aoba_discord_bot/README.rst

 * Free software: MIT license
 * Documentation: https://aoba-discord-bot.readthedocs.io.

-Please be aware that until version 1.0.0 is released the bot should not be considered reliable.
-It's still very early in development and will have bugs that can cause problems to your server.
+Please be aware that until version 1.0.0 is released the bot should not be considered stable.
+It's still very early in development and could have bugs that would cause problems to your server.

 Features